December 2010

 Tags:

 To be more precise, the preparation of what is left of my egg.
 Raised by our friends’ hen, I might add.
 I should also mention that I am not engaging in hyperbole.
 This simple recipe knocked my socks clean off (now that is some hyperbole!).
 I don’t know if you, like me, sometimes have a struggle with egg preparation, specifically, over-easy.
 It can be over-difficult and not at all pretty.
-Maybe there’s not quite enough butter or oil in the pan; maybe I let it go a tad long; maybe the turn of the wrist isn’t just right and out comes the yolk.
+Maybe there’s not quite enough butter or oil in the pan; maybe I let it go a tad long; maybe the turn of the wrist isn’t just right, and out oozes the yolk.

 Well, my friends, this solves all of those problems, is beyond easy (no flipping!), and the final product looks like something served at a restaurant.
 Here’s the score: